awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

 Enable backup replication by using the [ `start-db-instance-automated-backups-replication`](https://docs.aws.amazon.com/cli/latest/reference/rds/start-db-instance-automated-backups-replication.html) AWS CLI command\.

 The following CLI example replicates automated backups from a DB instance in the US West \(Oregon\) Region to the US East \(N\.
 Virginia\) Region\.
-It also encrypts the replicated backups, using an AWS KMS customer master key in the destination Region\.
+It also encrypts the replicated backups, using an AWS KMS key in the destination Region\.

 **Note**
 If you encrypt the backups, you must also include the `--source-region` option\.
 Specifying the source AWS Region autogenerates a presigned URL that is a valid request for the operation that can be executed in the source Region\.